-Authors and Institution:
+Authors and Institution

-1. Dr Anjan Dhar - Clinical Lead who designed the initiative, discussed and agreed the roles of individual members of the team, monitored progress and analysed outcomes.
+Dr Anjan Dhar - Clinical Lead who designed the initiative, discussed and agreed the roles of individual members of the team, monitored progress and analysed outcomes.

-2. Linda Crissop - Lead Gastroenterology Specialist Nurse, responsible for leadership, co-ordinating Biologics MDT and Virtual Clinics and implementation of the project.
+Linda Crissop - Lead Gastroenterology Specialist Nurse, responsible for leadership, co-ordinating Biologics MDT and Virtual Clinics and implementation of the project.

-3. Susan Ritchie - IBD Specialist Nurse, member of the Biologics MDT and Virtual clinics, responsible for collating TDM results and organising T2T checks, data collection.
+Susan Ritchie - IBD Specialist Nurse, member of the Biologics MDT and Virtual clinics, responsible for collating TDM results and organising T2T checks, data collection.

-4. Victoria Fletcher - IBD Specialist Nurse, member of the Biologics MDT and Virtual clinics, responsible for collating TDM results and organising T2T checks, data collection.
+Victoria Fletcher - IBD Specialist Nurse, member of the Biologics MDT and Virtual clinics, responsible for collating TDM results and organising T2T checks, data collection.

-5. Frances Maw - Clinical Pharmacist, responsible for TDM data and member of the Biologics MDT and Virtual clinics, responsible for adverse events, data analysis.
+Frances Maw - Clinical Pharmacist, responsible for TDM data and member of the Biologics MDT and Virtual clinics, responsible for adverse events, data analysis.

 Summary of the service story:

-The virtual biologic clinic and MDT in 2017 and (4) implementing a treat-to-target approach in 2018.
-This bundle was designed to reduce the continued use of biologics in patients who were losing response to treatment, and TDM helped us recognise these patients early.
-It also decreased the cost of biologic treatment with Infliximab by switching to cheaper biosimilar agents and the Virtual Biologic clinic allowed us to monitor patients remotely, using digital tools.
-Each phase of the program was implemented ove a 12 month period, and its impact audited to confirm efficacy, before moving on to the next phase.
+The virtual biologic clinic was attended by one to two IBD Consultants, one Gastroenterology SpR, two IBD Specialist Nurses and one IBD Clinical Pharmacist.
+Each phase of the program was implemented over a 12-month period, and its impact audited to confirm efficacy, before moving on to the next phase.
 The initiative was supported by the appointment of additional IBD Specialist Nurses to the team and a Clinical IBD Pharmacist.
 We aimed to produce an efficiency benefit of £100,000 annually for the Trust and CCG, which would be reinvested into the IBD Service.z

 The second challenge was to get buy in from consultant colleagues and other IBD specialist Nurses to have their patients reviewed at the Virtual Clinic.
-This not being usual NHS practice was quite a tricky process to go through since it made some people quite uncomfortable to have their patients under scrutiny.
-This challenge needed sensitive lobbying on grounds of patient's best interests, an independent peer review of clinical practice, and having equitable care for all IBD patients.
+This, not being usual NHS practice, was quite a tricky process to go through since it made some people quite uncomfortable to have their patients under scrutiny.
+This challenge needed sensitive lobbying on grounds of patients’ best interests, an independent peer review of clinical practice, and having equitable care for all IBD patients.

 Evaluation and Outcomes: